chabb91/xerus/README.md

-# SNES-emulator (better name pending)
+# Xerus

-This is a SNES emulator written in GO.
+A SNES emulator written in go.
+The xerus (aka. african ground squirrel) is a rodent known for its burrowing behavior that is similar to a gopher.

 ## Reason for creation